 - Procurement of Vertebrate Animals: GT has a centralized procedure for procuring vertebrate animals for research and teaching activities.
 No purchases should be made until a protocol receives IACUC approval.

-- PRL Animal Care & Services Policy: This guidance document explains how charges are allowed and allocated to sponsored projects.
+- Animal Care & Services Policy: This guidance document explains how charges are allowed and allocated to sponsored projects.